Dear reader of ADxS.org, please excuse the disruption.

 The fact that ADHD also affects adults has only become clear since the turn of the millennium.

 As a result of increasing awareness and intensive research, knowledge about ADHD has become more widespread.
-The experience that those affected can have a much better life with suitable medication and therapies has spread.
+The experience that people with ADHD can get a much better life through appropriate medication and therapies has spread.

 2. ADHD is not more common, ADHD is better recognized